ovh/docs/pages/storage_and_backup/object_storage/responsibility_model_cold_storage/guide.en-gb.md

 ---
-title: "cold Storage - Shared Responsibility for archive and restoration services"
+title: "Cold Storage - Shared Responsibility for archive and restoration services"
 excerpt: "Shared responsibilities between OVHcloud and the customer on cold Storage for archive and retoration services"

 ---